HereThereBeMonsters/togira/README.md

 Togira is a web-based tool that allows to interactively import Toggl time entries into a Jira instance as Jira issue work logs.

-It is meant for people who have to log their time in Jira, but prefer to use Toggl in their day to dat work, because of the much better UX.
+It is meant for people who have to log their time in Jira, but prefer to use Toggl in their day to dat work, because of the much better experience.

-This small project was an opportunity for me to learn new technologies (Vue.js and VueX) while solving an actual problem I had and not writing the N+1 bogus ToDo app.
+This small project was an opportunity for me to learn new technologies (Vue.js and VueX, and some Express) while solving an actual problem I had and so making my life better.

 I plan to maintain it as long as it is useful to myself.